Thrive Through the Holidays

 You’re not alone!
 Reach out to CATALYST VetPC to see if there are additional ways we can help to find balance for veterinary teams through the holidays!

-Schedule an in-hospital Holiday Stressors & Relievers Workshop or virtual gathering, today.
+Schedule a virtual Holiday Stressors & Relievers Workshop, today.

 Here’s to a Joyful Holiday Season!